-We’ve committed to review how and where disposable cutlery is provided across University outlets.
-We want to tackle the issue rather than replacing one throwaway item with another.
+We want to tackle the issue of disposable cutlery rather than replacing one throwaway item with another.
 Wooden cutlery has more embedded carbon than plastic cutlery, and trying to ensure wooden cutlery does not contribute to deforestation is another issue.
 Currently plastic cutlery put in our mixed recycling bins at the University is sorted at our waste contractor’s facility for recycling, whereas wooden cutlery would be sent for incineration as it is not recyclable.

 Why are some outlets providing plastic straws?

 We've moved to paper straws as standard at all university-run outlets.
 Bendy plastic straws will still be available for all who need them – just ask a member of staff.
 If you encounter any problems when requesting bendy straws, please email email@example.com.